dannystewart/purviewer/README.md

 # Purviewer

-A powerful command-line tool for analyzing Microsoft Purview audit logs.
-Extract insights from SharePoint, OneDrive, and Exchange activity with comprehensive filtering, security analysis, and detailed reporting.
+A powerful command-line tool for analyzing Microsoft Purview audit logs and Entra sign-ins.
+Extract insights from SharePoint, OneDrive, Exchange activity, and user authentication with comprehensive filtering, security analysis, and detailed reporting.

 ## Features